 5. Last but not least, I wanted to give a shoutout to Phil Plait for his new science and technology webseries TWIST, a great recap of the week’s scitech news.
 And if you haven’t already heard, the new Google Glass is up for beta testing to some lucky people who Tweet or Google+ why they should get this game changing tech (with a $1500 price tag) .
 The future is here, just jump on board.

 Have an inspired weekend and feel free to tweet me questions or thoughts at @tarynoneill!

 Welcome to my site!
 I'm an actress, writer, occasional webseries producer, and co-founder of science advocacy group SCIRENS .
-I play 'June Sanders' on the BYUTV series GRANITE FLATS and can be seen on numerous digital and TV series and commercials.
-I began producing in 2007 with the scifi web series After Judgment and am now in the midst of creating and writing numerous web and TV projects.
+I played 'June Sanders' on the BYUTV series GRANITE FLATS for three seasons and can be seen on numerous digital and TV series and commercials.
+I began producing in 2008 with the scifi web series After Judgment and am now in the midst of creating and writing numerous web and TV projects.
 Being an avid storyteller, a scifi geek and science nerd, I am passionate about creating story worlds that reflect the paradigm shifting times we are living in with the aim to also increase science literacy.
-Please check out my main blog: Operation BABE as well as my column over at Women in Entertainment site MS. IN THE BIZ.
+For some of my writing, please check out Women in Entertainment site MS. IN THE BIZ.
 For more about me, click on the 'About Taryn' tab and follow me on twitter for my daily musings and links.
 Consider this your portal into my creative world.